Stabilizing a single-magnon state by optimizing magnon blockade: Model and Hamiltonian

-\subsection{Model and Hamiltonian}
+The rest of this paper is structured as follows.
+In Sec.~\ref{modelandHam}, we introduce the hybrid magnon-qubit system under the external driving and probing fields.
+In Sec.~\ref{SingleMagnonState}, we use an approximate model with a non-Hermitian Hamiltonian to analytically derive the optimal conditions for the strong magnon blockade, and they are numerically confirmed in Sec.~\ref{verify}.
+Next, in Sec.~\ref{highquality}, we approach the high-quality and stable single-magnon state through numerical optimization.
+In Sec.~\ref{generalmagnon}, we discuss the general case with $N$ magnons.
+The whole work is concluded in Sec.~\ref{Conclusion}.

-We consider a general hybrid system, in which $N$ magnons are coupled to a two-level qubit via the strong exchange interaction~\cite{Yutaka2015Coherent,Jaynes1963comparison}, and the coupling strengths are the same $J$.
-The whole Hamiltonian reads ($\hbar\equiv1$)
+\section{Model and Hamiltonian}

-where $\sigma_+$ $(\sigma_-)$ and $m^\dagger_j$ $(m_j)$ are the creation (annihilation) operators of the qubit and the $j$th magnon mode with frequencies $\omega_q$ and $\omega_m$, respectively.
-The exchange interaction is an important element to modify the equiv-spaced spectrum of magnon, and yet not sufficient to achieve a significant magnon blockade.
-To achieve a high-degree blockade, the qubit and the magnon modes are respectively under the probing and driving fields.
-In our proposal, the $N+1$ fields are assumed to have the same driving frequency $\omega$.
-Then the total Hamiltonian reads
+We consider a hybrid magnon-qubit system~\cite{Kounalakis2022Analog} as shown in Fig.~\ref{model1}, where a YIG sphere is directly coupled to a superconducting transmon qubit via the transversal (exchange) interaction $J$.
+The original Hamiltonian reads ($\hbar\equiv1$)